Why People Who Love Animals Make Better Partners

 12. They tend to be more accepting of quirks and imperfections.

 Let’s face it, animals can be downright weird sometimes.
 Animal lovers learn to accept and even cherish these quirks, and this acceptance often extends to their human relationships.
 They’re more likely to embrace their partner’s oddities rather than trying to change them.
-This doesn’t mean they’ll put up with bad behaviour, but they’re more inclined to see uniqueness as charming rather than off-putting.
+They won’t necessarily put up with bad behaviour, but they’re more inclined to see uniqueness as charming rather than off-putting.
 It’s like having a partner who’s already well-versed in dealing with your strange habit of singing in the shower or your inability to fold laundry properly.

 13. They often have a more balanced perspective on life and death.